3 Reasons Why You Didn’t Get the Job

 Another big factor is your availability.
 For permanent jobs, this isn’t such a big problem but if you’re a professional contractor you might be passed up because they need someone to start ASAP and you have to give 4 weeks notice.
 This is of course not a reflection on you, but rather a logistical problem.

 It’s hard when you get a no from your recruiter or potential employer.
-The best thing you can do is to ask for feedback about why, learn from it and move on to your next challenge.
+The best thing you can do is to ask for feedback about why and then learn from it and move on to your next challenge.

 Looking to make the great leap from your current one to your next?
 Adam has over 15 years of recruitment experience in the accounting and finance space.
 Get in touch with him today.